- Microneedling is a dermaroller procedure that uses small needles to prick the skin.

 - acne scars

 - uneven skin tone

-In addition to facial concerns, microneedling is sometimes used to treat stretch marks in other areas of the body.
-One study found that microneedling was effective for stretch marks on the thighs and abdominal area when combined with fillers.
+In addition to facial concerns, microneedling is sometimes used to treat stretch marks in other areas of the body. found that microneedling was effective for stretch marks on the thighs and abdominal area when combined with fillers.

 Scarring on other body parts may also be treated with this procedure.
 However, microneedling is primarily used on the face.